 - Assessing and monitoring the effectiveness of RD&E investments and the extent to which stakeholder priorities are addressed

 - Assessing the impact and return on investment from RD&E projects

 - Effectively communicating the outcomes and impacts of RD&E investments to stakeholders

 Rural R&D for Profit

-CRDC leads three projects under the Rural R&D for Profit programme:
+CRDC has led three projects under the Rural R&D for Profit program:

 - Smarter Irrigation for Profit;

 - Accelerating Precision Agriculture to Decision Agriculture; and